By Kate Dewmartin

 For my shoes I have chosen blue sides (‘quarters’) and tan uppers (‘vamps’).
-We discuss where the word vamp has come from and whether there is a connection with ‘vampish’ women?
+We discuss where the word vamp has come from and whether there is a connection with the word ‘vampish’?
 The phrase ‘revamping’ must come from the once-common practice of replacing the vamp (upper) of a shoe.

 Before stitching up the heels, we line and punch holes for the laces and fit invisible rivets to strengthen the eyelets and adhere a ‘toe stiffener’ (a bit like interfacing) using a heat gun.

-Today will be all about ‘lasting’ (the yellow, foot-shaped object in the photo to the left) and we collect our individual shoe lasts with great enthusiasm.
+Today will be all about ‘lasting’ and we collect our individual shoe lasts with great enthusiasm.
 Lasts are made of plastic or wood and for each style and size there is a last, which effectively creates the shape or mould of the shoe.
 Our shoes have been moistened and left to ‘sweat’ in a plastic bag overnight.
 We re-water the leather and get to work on the lasting jacks.

 First we tack the thick leather inner soles to the lasts and then position the leather uppers over the lasts and start the process of stretching and pulling using the cobblers pliers (curved with a hammer included - a great tool!).
 To stay on an even keel, we follow a numbered map of the foot that Nick draws for us.
 Once I get hammering it’s easy to get into the groove and I feel completely absorbed in the process.
 Though complete concentration is required, I find it extremely relaxing.